nitram779/clcampaign-updated/README.md

 Only the latest Steam version of Half-Life is supported.

-Only the latest testing builds of Xash3D FWGS New Engine is supported.
-(With some bugs like crowbar/katana/hammer swinging twice.)
+Only the latest [testing builds of Xash3D FWGS](https://github.com/FWGS/xash3d-fwgs) is supported.
+(With some bugs like [crowbar/katana/hammer swinging twice.](https://github.com/FWGS/xash3d-fwgs/issues/1150))

 Building this SDK
 ======================